vapo643/SimHBSftwerdv/replit.md

 ### Overview
 Simpix is a full-stack TypeScript application designed for comprehensive credit management within financial institutions.
-Its core purpose is to optimize the credit proposal lifecycle, encompassing creation, simulation, payment processing, and formalization tracking.
-Key functionalities include a production-ready credit simulation API, secure document management, template-driven PDF generation for credit contracts (Credit Cession Bills), and a complete payment queue system.
-Simpix is built to ensure banking-grade security, compliance, and efficient data handling, thereby boosting operational efficiency and minimizing manual tasks.
+Its primary purpose is to optimize the entire credit proposal lifecycle, from initial creation and credit simulation to payment processing and formalization tracking.
+Key capabilities include a production-ready credit simulation API, secure document management, template-driven PDF generation for credit contracts (Credit Cession Bills), and a complete payment queue system.
+Simpix aims to ensure banking-grade security, compliance, and efficient data handling, thereby boosting operational efficiency and minimizing manual tasks in financial operations.
+The project has significant market potential by providing a robust, efficient, and compliant solution for financial operations.

 ### User Preferences
 #### PROTOCOLO DE APRENDIZADO GUIDO (PAG) V2.0